pgRouting/pgrouting/doc/chinese/pgr_chinesePostman.rst

 every edge in a directed graph and starts and ends on the same vertex.

 .. include:: experimental.rst
-   :start-after: begin-warn-expr
+   :start-after: warning-begin
-   :end-before: end-warn-expr
+   :end-before: end-warning

 .. rubric:: Availability

 * Version 3.0.0

-  * New **experimental** signature
+  * New experimental function.

 Description
 -------------------------------------------------------------------------------